Awami League: Struggle for independence (1966–1971)

-After independence (1971—1975)
+After independence (1971–1975)

 After victory on 16 December 1971, the party formed the national government of Bangladesh.
 In 1972, under Sheikh Mujib, the party name was changed to "Awami League".
 The new government faced many challenges as they rebuilt the country and carried out mine clearing operations.
 The party had pro Pakistani newspaper editors arrested and shut down the nations' newspapers leaving only four in operation.
 Food shortages were also a major concern of the Awami League.
 War had damaged all forms of farming.
 The party aligned itself with the Non-Aligned Movement (NAM), and leaned towards the Soviet bloc.
 The party was accused of corruption by supporters of Pakistan.
 In 1974 Bangladesh suffered a famine: 70,000 people died, and support for Mujib declined.
 Bangladesh continued exporting jute to Cuba, violating US economic sanctions, the Nixon government barred grain imports to Bangladesh.
 This exacerbated famine conditions.

 In January 1975, facing violent leftist insurgents Mujib declared a state of emergency and later assumed the presidency, after the Awami League dominated parliament decided to switch from parliamentary to a presidential form of government.
 Sheikh Mujib renamed the League the Bangladesh Krishak Sramik Awami League (BAKSAL), and banned all other parties.
 The consequences lead to a critical political state.
 BAKSAL was dissolved after the assassination of Sheikh Mujibur Rahman.

 The move towards a secular form of government caused widespread dissatisfaction among many low ranking military personnel, most of whom received training from the Pakistani army.
 On 15 August 1975 during the time of Major General K. M. Shafiullah as a Chief of the Army Staff, some junior members of the armed forces in Dhaka, led by Major Faruk Rahman and Major Rashid, murdered Sheikh Mujibur Rahman and all his family members, including his wife and minor son.
 Within months, on 3 November 1975, four more of its top leaders, Syed Nazrul Islam, Tajuddin Ahmed, Muhammad Mansur Ali and A. H. M. Qamaruzzaman were killed inside the Dhaka Central Jail as they were on behalf of BAKSAL.
-Only Sheikh Hasina and Sheikh Rehana, daughters of Mujib, survived the 1988 Chittagong Massacre as they were in West Germany as a part of a cultural exchange programme.
+Only Sheikh Hasina and Sheikh Rehana, daughters of Mujib, survived the massacres as they were in West Germany as a part of a cultural exchange programme.
 They later claimed political asylum in the United Kingdom.
 Sheikh Rehana, the younger sister, chose to remain in the UK permanently, while Sheikh Hasina moved to India and lived in self-imposed exile.
 Her stays abroad helped her gain important political friends in the West and in India that proved to be a valuable asset for the party in the future.